Are there certain steps every adult could take to engage every student in every school everyday?

 The following sections explore each point in the Cycle of Engagement.

 Meaningful student involvement inherently requires simply being listened to.
 Providing space a platform for Student Voice to be heard can be challenging.
 Listening to Student Voice can happen in personal conversations, classroom discussions, agenda items in meetings, or through written reports and studies.

 When students speak, its not enough to nod your head.
 Validating students does not mean automatically agreeing with students, either.
 It is important to offer students sincere comments, criticism, or feedback.
 Disagreeing with students allows young people to know that you actually heard what was said, that you thought about it, and that you have your own knowledge or opinion which you think is important to share with them.
 Students must know that education isn’t about autonomous authority, and that a chorus of voices inform learning and leading schools.

-Meaningful student involvement requires ability, which comes in the form of experience and knowledge.
+Meaningful student involvement requires capacity, which comes from experience and knowledge, as well as positioning and learning.
 Providing students with authority means going beyond traditional roles for students in classrooms by actively providing the training and positions they need in order to affect change.
 It is essential that adults provide students with the opportunities they need to be authors of their own narratives.

 Transitioning from passive participants to active learners and leaders throughout education requires students taking action to create change.
 Mobilizing students in positions of new authority allows them to affect cultural and systemic educational transformation, and encourages educators to acknowledge students as partners.

 Meaningful student involvement cannot happen in a vacuum.
 Educators and students should take responsibility for learning through Student Voice by engaging students in conscious critical reflection by examining what was successful and what failed.
 Students and adults can also work together to identify how to sustain and expand the Cycle of Meaningful Student Involvement by effectively returning to the first step above.